 Without relevancy, even the highest quality content can slip under the radar, fail to engage its target audience and fall short of its full potential.
 Using cutting-edge semantic contextualisation technology, the SmartMatch™ advertising platform addresses this problem.
 The SmartMatch platform integrates with a media owner’s ad serving platform and, using natural language processing and ontology driven algorithms, SmartMatch semantically profiles content from both the media owner and the advertiser and builds a model of the significant concepts within it.

-Figure 1 shows how the SmartMatch advertising platform integrates into the ad serving eco-system.
+Figure 1.
+The SmartMatch advertising platform integrates into the ad serving ecosystem.

-Figure 2 shows how the platform integrates with both the advertiser and publisher’s content to provide the semantic profiling of content.
+Figure 2.
+The platform integrates with both the advertiser and publisher’s content to provide the semantic profiling of content.

-To ensure high quality matching, the algorithm depends upon accurate but broad descriptions of the concepts to allow for accurate contextual matching.
-This piece of the puzzle is managed through two components of the system; the Semantic Profiling Engine and Smartology’s Ontology.
+To ensure effective and powerful matches, the SmartMatch algorithm depends upon accurate yet broad descriptions of the concepts to in order to create contextual matches.
+This is achieved through two components of the SmartMatch system: the Ontology and the Semantic Profiling Engine.

-The Semantic Profiling Engine, consists of multiple stages that perform simple word and more advanced word group extraction, disambiguation, concept mapping and concept weighting.
+The Semantic Profiling Engine performs both simple and advanced word group extraction as well as disambiguation, concept mapping and concept weighting.
 The weighting algorithm is adaptive and learns over time to ensure that all matches are made with a high level of precision.

 Smartology’s Ontology, profiling and matching technologies are at the core of the SmartMatch platform and these elements are continuously reviewed and developed.
 The evolution of these technologies is imperative to ensuring that SmartMatch continues to be an innovative and cutting-edge semantic solution.